Skip to content

 int cmp = strcmp(str1, str2); // 比较字符串

-In embedded systems, we should prefer safe function versions with length limits:
+In embedded systems, we should prioritize using secure function versions with length limits:

 c